dzenanr/dartling_tasks/README.md

 However, a relationship between 2 different hierarchies cannot be embedded without a redundancy of data.
 That is the reason that a reference oid is used in a hierarchy where the child concept is.
-In a hierarchy with a parent concept of the external relationship there is nothing, as in a relational model.
+In a hierarchy with a parent concept of the external relationship there is nothing indicating the relationship, as in the relational model.
 The reference oid is used in the loading process to combine different hierarchies into an object (network) model with external relationships becoming internal.